 In 2002, David Marks worked with then-County Councilman Wayne Skinner on legislation that broadened the public’s representation on the Baltimore County Landmarks Preservation Commission.

 In 2004, the Maryland Jaycees named David Marks their Outstanding Young Marylander of the Year.
 In 2012, he was honored as the Legislator of the Year by Mid-Atlantic Off Road Enthusiasts for his work to expand the county’s trail network.
-He received the 2013 Community Volunteer Award from the Maryland Recreation and Parks Association, and is a Board member for the Foundation for Baltimore County Public Library.
+He received the 2013 Community Volunteer Award from the Maryland Recreation and Parks Association, and was honored with the 2014 Government Official Award by the Preservation Alliance of Baltimore County.
+David Marks is a Board member for the Foundation for Baltimore County Public Library.

 David Marks brings to the County Council a strong background in transportation and planning.
 In 1997, David graduated from The Johns Hopkins University Institute for Policy Studies with a master’s degree in public policy.

 He has served in the legislative affairs offices of both the Federal Highway Administration and the U.S. Secretary of Transportation, under Presidents of both parties.

 From 2003 to 2007, David Marks was the third-ranking official at the Maryland Department of Transportation.
 He was recognized three times for working to improve opportunities for women and minorities, and worked to restart planning for the Towson Shuttle.

 David Marks is currently a transportation consultant, and he has served as an adjunct instructor in political science at Loyola University of Maryland.